-In the Handbook of Macroeconomics, Rotemberg and Woodford (1999), report several measures of the correlation between output and the labor share.
-They conclude that the labor share is weakly countercyclical; in other terms, the capital share is weakly positively correlated with output.19 In the model here, equilibrium portfolios depend on the correlation between relative (Home versus Foreign) output and the relative capital share.
-Across G7 countries (1972-2003), the mean correlation between annual growth rates of relative GDP and relative capital shares is about 20%.20 For the US, the correlation is close to zero.
+Correlation Between Supply and Redistributive Shocks In the Handbook of Macroeconomics, Rotemberg and Woodford (1999) report several measures of the correlation between output and the labor share.
+They conclude that the labor share is weakly countercyclical; in other terms, the capital share is weakly positively correlated with output.
+In the model here, equilibrium portfolios depend on the correlation between relative (Home versus Foreign) output and the relative capital share.
+Across G7 countries (1972 through 2003), the mean correlation between annual growth rates of relative GDP and relative capital shares is about 20 percent.
+For the United States, the correlation is close to zero.